SamMSalem/Diabetes-USA-Analysis/README.md

 ![Rx cost per patient segment](https://github.com/SamMSalem/Diabetes-USA-Analysis/blob/533db24726a61b2b49fb43fec8af41fd6ea69173/Marketing%20Photos/rx_cost_patient_segment.png)

 ### Insights
+The bar chart compares the average prescription cost across three distinct patient segments: Obesity Comorbidity, Cardiovascular Risk, and Type 2 Newly Diagnosed.
+The graph reveals a clear difference in the cost of prescriptions for patients with specific health conditions, reflecting the current situation in the US guidelines and FDA approvals, where GLP-1-like Ozempic and Trulicity are used in type 2 diabetes and weight loss (Obesity Comorbidity).
+These medications are novel to the global market and are currently making a disruption in the diabetes market.

-### Is there a specific marketing channel that is more effective at reaching a particular patient segment?
+## Is there a specific marketing channel that is more effective at reaching a particular patient segment?
 To identify the effectiveness of the channel, this could be reached by determining the cost of the new Rx for each channel.

     # We need to calculate the cost of every new rx from every channel spending